jeffboody/Lanczos/readme.md

 becomes independent of x since (x - floor(x)) becomes a constant which matches the phase shift.
 For example, consider the first 2 outputs of the lanzcos-test downsample example.
-Notice that the outputs of L() repeat for each j.
+Notice that the outputs of L(x) repeat for each j.

 	downsample n1=10, n2=5